truewebber/swift-protoparser/Tools/CodeCoverage/coverage_tracking.md

 ### Symbol Resolution

 #### Uncovered Code Areas
-- Small portions of the implementation (83.7% line coverage for SymbolTable.swift)
+- Small portions of the implementation (94.6% line coverage)
-- A few functions (91.1% function coverage for SymbolTable.swift)
+- Some functions (69.6% function coverage)

 #### Test Gaps
 - Some edge cases in symbol resolution